Unroadworthy vehicles, overloading put scholar transport at risk in North West

 The commission initiated the probe after widespread and persistent concerns relating to the safety, reliability, accessibility and adequacy of scholar transport in North West.

-According to the report, released on Monday in Rustenburg, other key challenges confronting scholar transport services in the province included overloading and multiple trips, late payments to operators and the use of non-compliant vehicles.
+According to the report, released yesterday Rustenburg, other key challenges confronting scholar transport services in the province included overloading and multiple trips, late payments to operators and the use of non-compliant vehicles.

 It said while the provincial department of education took some responsibility for the overloading of scholar transport vehicles, it attributed the bulk of the challenges to the North West department of community safety and transport management (Cosatma).